Achievable logoAchievable logo

 Beneficiary types

-• Beneficiary Designation: The beneficiary is the recipient of the policy proceeds and can be named revocable or irrevocable.
+• Beneficiary designation: The beneficiary receives the policy proceeds and may be named revocable or irrevocable.
 Beneficiaries can be primary, contingent, individuals, estates, minors, charities, or trusts.

-• Spendthrift Clause: Offers a settlement option where proceeds are received over time and helps protect beneficiaries from creditors.
+• Spendthrift clause: Offers a settlement option where proceeds are received over time and helps protect beneficiaries from creditors or poor money management.

 Definitions